Sam Crossland · 1st May 2025

 Version 5 of SFCA is in Beta and offers key improvements for Salesforce teams, including:

-• Salesforce teams will need to update how they use command-line arguments (CLI) and selections, and ensure additional packages, like Python, are installed for smooth integration with your CI/CD pipeline.
+There is also another set of changes to be aware of with the Version 5 release of SFCA.
+Salesforce teams will need to update how they use command-line arguments (CLI) and selections, and ensure additional packages, like Python, are installed for smooth integration with your CI/CD pipeline.
+There is a useful v4 > v5 guide here that helps outline command changes and how to transition custom configurations.

 Using SFCA with Azure DevOps: what you need to know

 Now that we’ve covered what SFCA is, let’s look at how to integrate it with Azure DevOps (ADO).
-Unlike GitHub, ADO doesn’t offer an official integration with SFCA, so we’ll need to set up a custom pipeline and a corresponding YAML file.
-This configuration will tell ADO when to run Code Analyzer (like triggering on a PR to a specific branch) and where to output the results for review.
+As a DevOps Architect, I wanted to drive forward the available integrations in this area, and have created a publicly available ADO marketplace extension here.
+This makes it easier to get SFCA up and running by using a custom task, as well as different parameters you can configure.
+This configuration will tell ADO when to run Code Analyzer (like triggering on a pull request (PR) to a specific branch) and where to output the results for review.
 These results will help you assess whether your code meets the necessary quality and security thresholds before you merge your PR.

 There are several important steps to follow — plus a few nuances in ADO that differ from other version control providers.
 Before we get started, make sure you have the appropriate permissions to make changes across your repository and set up pipelines.